SimFin/simfin/FUTURE.md

 ## Dataset Wishlist

+-   Share-prices for selected ETF's.
+These would be a good proxy for e.g. large-cap, mid-cap and small-cap stock indices.
+It is also easier to calculate the Total Return for ETF-data, because ETF dividends are paid as if it was a regular stock.

 -   Other data from US SEC such as insider trading for companies, and the portfolios of hedge-funds.

 -   Consumer Price Index (CPI) from https://www.bls.gov/cpi/data.htm It would be nice to have this in the SimFin database so it could be loaded with e.g. `sf.load_cpi(variant='all-urban-consumers')`

+-   Other economic data such as unemployment rates, housing-prices, etc.

 -   US Gov. Bond yields from e.g. https://www.federalreserve.gov/datadownload/Choose.aspx?rel=H15
     It might be a good idea to combine all the different bond maturities